How to Prepare Income Statements for a Manufacturing Company

-The income statement for merchandising and manufacturing companies differs primarily in the reporting of the cost of the merchandise (goods) available for sale and sold during the period.
+The income statement for merchandising and manufacturing companies differs in the reporting of the cost of the merchandise (goods) available for sale and sold during the period.

-The income statement remains the same except that the cost of goods manufactured is transferred to a trading account to be treated as finished goods (at par with purchases).
-That means the company that carries on manufacturing activity besides trading activity, generally prepare:
+The income statement remains the same except for the transfer of goods manufactured to a trading account to be treated as finished goods (at par with purchases).
+Thus, the company that carries on manufacturing activity besides trading activity tends to prepare:

 - Manufacturing account (statement of production)

 - Trading and profit and loss account (Income statement)

 Manufacturing account is debited with:

 - Opening stock of raw materials and purchase of raw materials during the year to closing stock of raw materials to get the raw materials consumed

 - Productive wages and expenses to get the prime cost